Ant-Man and the Wasp: Quantumania: Plot

-During her days of entrapment in the Quantum Realm, Janet van Dyne encounters an exiled traveler named Kang.
-In the present day, after the Battle of Earth, Scott Lang has become a successful memoirist and has been living happily with his girlfriend, Hope van Dyne.
-Scott's now-teenage daughter Cassie has become a political activist, resulting in her having a strained relationship with her father.

-While visiting Hope's parents, Hank Pym and Janet, Cassie reveals that she has been working on a device that can establish contact with the Quantum Realm.
-Upon learning of this, Janet panics and forcefully shuts off the device, but the message is received, resulting in a portal that opens and pulls the five of them into the Quantum Realm.
-Scott and Cassie are found by natives who are rebelling against their ruler, while Hope, Janet, and Pym explore a sprawling city to get answers.
+Following the Avengers's battle against Thanos, Scott Lang has become a successful memoirist and has been living happily with his girlfriend, Hope van Dyne.
+Scott's now-teenage daughter Cassie has become an activist, helping people displaced by the Blip, resulting in her having a strained relationship with her father.
+While visiting Hope's parents, Hank Pym and Janet van Dyne, Cassie reveals that she has been working on a device that can establish contact with the Quantum Realm.
+Upon learning of this, Janet panics and forcefully shuts off the device, but the message is received, resulting in a portal that opens and sucks the five of them into the Quantum Realm.
+Scott and Cassie are found by natives who are rebelling against their ruler, while Hope, Janet, and Hank explore a sprawling city to get answers.

-Hope, Janet, and Pym meet with Lord Krylar, a former ally of Janet's, who reveals that things have changed since she left, and that he is now working for Kang, the Quantum Realm's new ruler.
+Hope, Janet, and Hank meet with Lord Krylar, a former ally of Janet's, who reveals that things have changed since she left, and that he is now working for Kang, the Quantum Realm's new ruler.
 The three are forced to flee and steal Krylar's ship.
 The Langs, meanwhile, are told by rebel leader Jentorra that Janet's involvement with Kang is indirectly responsible for his rise to power.
-The rebels soon come under attack by Kang's forces led by M.O.D.O.K., who is revealed to be Darren Cross, having survived his apparent death at Scott's hands.

-Aboard Krylar's ship, Janet confesses to Hope and Pym why she wanted nothing to do with the Quantum Realm again; Kang claimed that he and Janet could both escape from the Quantum Realm if she helped him rebuild his multiversal power core.
-After they manage to repair it, Janet sees a vision of Kang conquering and destroying entire timelines.
-Kang reveals he was exiled by his own variants out of fear, which drove Janet to turn on him.
-Outmatched, Janet used her Pym Particles to enlarge the power core and render it unusable.
+The rebels soon come under attack by Kang's forces led by M.O.D.O.K., who is revealed to be Darren Cross, having survived his apparent death at the hands of Scott, and who previously received Cassie's message.
+Aboard Krylar's ship, Janet confesses to Hope and Hank that she met Kang when she was previously in the Quantum Realm.
+He claimed that he and Janet could both escape from the Quantum Realm if she helped him rebuild his multiversal power core.
+After they managed to repair it, Janet saw a vision of Kang conquering and destroying entire timelines.
+Kang revealed he was exiled by his variants out of fear, which drove Janet to turn against him.
+Outmatched, Janet used her Pym Particles to enlarge the power core beyond use.
 Kang, having regained his powers, eventually conquered the Quantum Realm afterward.